camunda/camunda-docs-manual/content/user-guide/process-engine/identity-service.md

     <property name="loginDelayMaxTime" value="8" />
     <property name="loginDelayBase" value="1" />
 ```
-After each unsuccessful attempt to login the user has to wait `baseTime * factor^(attempt-1)` seconds for the next attempt.
+The user has to wait <code>baseTime * factor^(attempt-1)</code> seconds, after an unsuccessful login attempt.
-In our case 2^(attempt) seconds which means - 1 sec delay after the first attempt, 2 sec after the 2nd, 4 sec, 8 sec, 8 sec (because max delay time is 8 sec).
+In our case 2^(attempt) seconds, which means: a 1 second delay after the first attempt, 2 seconds after the 2nd attempt, 4 seconds, 8 seconds, 8 seconds, etc. (because `loginDelayMaxTime` time is set to 8 seconds)
-After the 5th attempt if the user fails again to login, this user will be 'locked'.
+After the 5th attempt, if the user fails to login again, this user will be 'locked'.

 ## LDAP specifics

-If you have LDAP setup on your engine you need to handle the throttling on LDAP side.
+If you have a LDAP setup on your engine, you need to handle the throttling on the LDAP side.
 The login mechanism in your system will not be affected by the above properties.